cycfi/q/docs/dev_log.md

 differences, collapsing the sustain_hold input loop into one platform-agnostic block.

-`0bb49492` Made the sustain_hold example run on Windows, replacing its POSIX-only input path so it builds and runs everywhere.
+`0bb49492` Made the sustain_hold example run on Windows, replacing its POSIX- only input path so it builds and runs everywhere.

 `164fc43b` The first PSOLA building blocks: added interpolation policies and a compact sine table, a windowed grain primitive and a normalized-correlation